| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 deaths among smokers would not have occurred if the victims had not smoked.

-The committee's model and general approach to assessing lung-cancer risks posed
+The committee's model and general approach to assessing lung-cancer risks posed by indoor radon and cigarette-smoking are subject to considerable uncertainty

 because of gaps in our scientific knowledge of effects at low levels of exposure.